 After the birth, you’ll be able to spend as much time as you would like to in the hospital with your baby, the adoptive family, and/or a counselor.
 The baby may go directly home from the hospital with the adopting family.
 Shortly after you will sign the legal documents consenting to the adoption.

 After the adoption process is completed, the amount of contact you’ll have with the baby and adoptive family depends on the type of adoption you choose.
 The post-adoption experience is different for every birthmother.
 Your Virginia adoption agency will help you to put together a plan to move forward after the adoption and get the support you need.

 A fulfilling part of the adoption process is being able to select the right family for your baby.
 Before you start looking through adoptive parent profiles, think about what matters most to you.
 What are your must haves?
 What are deal breakers?
 Is there anything you don’t want?
 You have the right to pick any adoptive family based on any set of criteria.
 Take your time, and review as many profiles as you need to find the family that is the perfect fit.

 The first step towards putting your baby up for adoption is contacting an adoption agency in Virginia, or an adoption organization, like Angel Adoption.
 If you choose to work with us, we will guide and support you throughout the entire adoption process.
 You will view adoptive parent profiles and choose one for your baby.
-We’ll help you put together a personalized adoption plan that includes whether it will be an open or closed adoption, who will be with you during delivery, and what you’ll do after the adoption.
+We’ll help you put together a personalized adoption plan that includes whether it will be an open or closed adoption, and what you’ll do after the adoption.

 No. Adoption is entirely your choice.
 Your parents cannot legally prevent you from putting your baby up for adoption.
 You decide what is the best option for you and your baby.